ehrpg/qstar/docs/character/index.md

 usually is only given out one at a time.
 The GM can decide to give out more for completing a longer adventure.

-XP improves the maximum values of your currencies.
+XP improves the maximum values of your Means.
 This does not necessarily make your character stronger, but make the character more resourceful and adaptable.